caiorgarcez/TestGit/README.md

 ### TestGit
-This is a repository made for testing Git.
+This repository is made for presenting the basics of Git.

 A good reference for commands is found [here](https://www.youtube.com/watch?v=HVsySz-h9r4).